tiipiik/OctoberCMS-RoomBooking/README.md

 * **redirect** - the page you want the user to be redirected after booking (payment of thank you for example).
 * **roomPageParamName** - used to get informations about the room, like booked dates to display in the calendar.
 This property must be the same that the **slugParamName** property in the `roomDetails`component.

+### Issues
+Feel free to report any issues at https://github.com/tiipiik/OctoberCMS-RoomBooking

 ## ToDo List
 Front-end: